April 29, 2026

 This may be the most useful part of the episode.

-Cinnamon goes after the fantasy that healing should mean you never struggle again.
-She flat-out says that is not how this works.
-Healing does not mean depression never returns.
+I'm going after the fantasy that healing should mean you never struggle again.
+I'm flat-out saying that's not how this works.
+Healing doesn't mean depression never returns.
 Healing means when it does, you recognize it sooner.
 Healing means you ask for help faster.
-Healing may mean you do not spiral as far, or you recover more quickly.
+Healing may mean you don't spiral as far, or you recover more quickly.

 It also gives people something real to measure.
-If you want evidence that your healing is working, do not look for a life where you never get hit.
+If you want evidence that your healing is working, don't look for a life where you never get hit.
 Look for a life where you recognize it earlier, respond more skillfully, and come out of it faster than you used to.
-Cinnamon even shares that her own severe major depression does still hit, but it does not last the way it used to.
-That does not make her a failure.
-It makes her human.
+I'll share this: my own severe major depression does still hit, but it doesn't last the way it used to.
+That doesn't make me a failure.
+It makes me human.

-That is the kind of truth people can actually use.
+That's the kind of truth you can actually use.

 What to do when it hits

-That is not flashy advice.
-It is the kind that keeps people alive.
+That's not flashy advice.
+It's the kind that keeps people alive.

 Final thoughts

 Depression lies.
 It says nobody loves you, nobody cares, and nothing will change.
-Cinnamon calls that out directly and then gives listeners something better than a slogan.
-She gives them a way to understand what is happening, a way to stop making it mean they failed, and a way to move one step at a time until their system comes back online.
+I'm calling that out directly and then giving you something better than a slogan.
+I'm giving you a way to understand what's happening, a way to stop making it mean you failed, and a way to move one step at a time until your system comes back online.

-If you are in it right now, this episode is worth your time.
-If you love someone who is in it, it is worth your time too.
+If you're in it right now, this episode is worth your time.
+If you love someone who is in it, it's worth your time too.

-Listen to the full solocast and let Cinnamon talk directly to the part of you that is tired, scared, and trying not to disappear.
+Listen to the full solocast and let me talk directly to the part of you that's tired, scared, and trying not to disappear.

-If you are struggling please reach out to someone you trust and share.
+If you're struggling please reach out to someone you trust and share.